Westlandsche Stoomtramweg-Maatschappij

 The N.V.
 Westlandsche Stoomtramweg Maatschappij (W.S.M.) was a tramway company that transported people and goods through the Westland area in the Dutch province of South Holland.
 The company was founded on 30 July 1881 in Amsterdam and was established in Loosduinen from 14 December 1891 (since 1 July 1923 in the municipality of The Hague).

 Early history before 1920

 Until 1885 the lines of the WSM were operated by the Hollandsche IJzeren Spoorweg-Maatschappij and then by the WSM itself.

+In 1886, the WSM purchased land at 's-Gravenzande at the end of the tram line to build waiting rooms for first and second class passengers, a goods office, and an official residence.
+The building opened in November of that year.
+At the time, the journey from The Hague to 's-Gravenzande took one hour and ten minutes, and cost 30 to 40 cents.

 From 1923 the WSM also operated bus services and grew, since 1941 as a wholly owned subsidiary of the Dutch Railways, into the only regional transport operator in the Westland area.
 On October 1, 1965, the company name was changed to NV Westlandse Streekvervoer Maatschappij while retaining the initials WSM.
 The company became part of the transport company in Boskoop on 1 January 1969 and became NV United Streekransport Westnederland, which existed until 1994.

 The line network finally had a total length of 49.6 km.
 It was opened in phases over a 35-year period with the following milestones: